The mosaic tiger inlay on the floor of the HPLFH

 Laboratories

-Classrooms and Labs will position CHSE as “the destination” for discovery, innovation, and research.
-Permanent endowments will be created for Labs, while both Classrooms and Labs will feature phenomenal naming opportunities for individuals and corporations.
+The new CHSE Laboratories position the College as “the destination” for discovery, innovation, and research.
+Permanent endowments will be created for labs, with naming opportunities for individuals and corporations.

 I'm interested!